solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 The address of this PDA will use some bytes -- to prevent griefing and namespace the PDAs -- and the rewards distribution epoch number as a little-endian u64 as seeds.
 Specifically: `[b"EpochRewards",b"PartitionData", &epoch.to_le_bytes()]`.
-The owning program should be the sysvar program id:
+The owning program should be the Sysvar program id:
 `Sysvar1111111111111111111111111111111111111`.

 ## Impact

 The change in this proposal does increase the number of "forever" accounts that validators must store by one per epoch.
-However, the PDAs will be owned by the stake program, so could be adjusted or closed in the future by a feature-gated change to the Stake Program.
+However, the PDAs will be owned by the Sysvar program, so could be adjusted or closed in the future by a feature-gated change to that program.
 Meanwhile, the change greatly improves the post-SIMD 0015 situation for clients trying to track stake or voting rewards, since they can use the data in the PDA to pull the correct partition directly, instead of scanning an unknown number of blocks.

 ## Security Considerations